mpv-player/mpv/DOCS/man/en/lua.rst

 ``require 'mp'``.
 It provides the core client API.

 ``mp.command(string)``
-    Run the command the given command.
+    Run the given command.
 This is similar to the commands used in input.conf.
     See `List of Input Commands`_.

     Returns true on success, or ``nil, error`` on error.